danielharrell/does_music_move/does_music_move.md

 #### I. The nature of the problem. [part one]

 So what is the problem with our talking as if music moved?
-The problem, in a word, is
+The problem, in a word, is *space*: the space we hear music move in.
-*space*: the space, that is, in which music must move, if it does move.
 For this space makes something close to complete sense on the one hand, yet something closer to nonsense on the other.
 I begin, then, with [an account][sense] of what I mean by the complete sense it makes, before offering a [briefer account][nonsense] of the nonsense it makes.

 ##### The sense it makes. [sense]